Sharonyel/burger/README.md

 # Eat Da Burger

-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Eat-Da-Burger is a restaurant app that lets users input the names of burgers they'd like to eat.
 This app is created with MySQL, Node, Express, Handlebars and a homemade ORM.
 Node and MySQL are used to query and route data, and Handlebars to generate HTML.

 How to use: